undecaf/typo3-dev/README.md

 [`mount-podman-vol.sh`](https://raw.githubusercontent.com/undecaf/typo3-dev/master/mount-podman-vol.sh)
 to mount a view of `typo3-vol` at a directory.
-In order to keep IDE settings out of the TYPO3 installation, this should be a _subdirectory_ of your envisaged TYPO3 development directory:
+In order to keep IDE settings out of the TYPO3 installation, this should be a _subdirectory_ of your TYPO3 development workspace, e.g.:

 ```bash
 $ mount-docker-vol.sh typo3-vol ~/typo3-dev/typo3-vol-mapped